First Southern Hemisphere Caviar Farm

-Caviar is the result of a long breeding process and only harvested when females reach optimal maturity.
+Caviar is the result of a long breeding process and is only harvested when females reach optimal maturity.
 This is determined through permanent monitoring of the fish in a personalized, individual manner.
-Mother Nature dictates the maturation schedule, not Black River!
+Nature dictates the maturation schedule, not Black River!

 Once fish are old enough, they are identified by sex and separated.
 The females are moved to open water enclosures in the middle of the river where they swim in the natural environment and eat a nourishing special diet.
 They remain in this open-water setting for much of their lives before being brought into the basins when they are close to maturation.